carmelopaz0708/git_help/README.md

 **git commit -m** *description*

 Set's the current local repository as the latest version of that branch.

-Tells git to set current repository as the latest version.
-When pushed, will replace remote repository's contents with the last commit.
+When the repository is pushed, it will replace the remote repository's version with the latest commit.
+Commits are required to have a description of the latest changes as indicated by *description*.

-#### git push origin *directory*
+    $ git commit -m *Revised README.md*
+    [feature-build-readme c3a6351] *Revised
+    1 file changed, 17 insertions(+), 6 deletions(-)

+The user can opt to have `git commit -m description -m description` to give more detail on the applied changes in code.

+**git push origin** *branch-name*

+Copies the current branch's latest commit to Github.

 Replaces the **remote** repository with the commit version on your local machine.